-All compression faucets have separate, turnable handles for hot and cold water.
+All compression faucets have separate handles for hot and cold water.
 You tighten and untighten these handles manually by rotating them to let water flow out of the faucet.
-Untightening the faucet handle starts the water, and tightening it again stops the water.
+Loosening the faucet handle opens the valve and starts the water.
+Tightening it again stops the water.
 Using these handles probably feels a lot like turning a screw–because it basically is!

 Compression faucet handles connect to two stem assemblies (one for each handle).
 Stem assemblies are essentially screws with washers at the end.
 These assemblies sit over the faucet’s valve seat, which is where water flows into the faucet.
 When you close the faucet, you’re driving the stem assembly down to the valve seat.
-When it reaches the valve seat, the stem’s washer compresses over the valve seat and cuts off water flow.
+When it reaches the valve seat, the stem’s washer compresses over the valve seat and cuts off the water flow.
 When you open the faucet again, the washer rises and allows the water to flow again.

 A ball faucet’s handle controls a rotating ball called the lever ball assembly.
 The lever ball assembly is located inside the faucet’s body.
-The assembly sits on a system of springs and inlets directly over the opening where water through the faucet.
+The assembly sits on a system of springs and inlets directly over the opening where water flows through the faucet.
 This ball has chambers and slots built into it.
 These slots align with hot and cold inlet seats inside the body of the faucet itself.
 By maneuvering the ball, you’re aligning the slots in the ball with the inlet seats in the faucet and controlling how water flows through the faucet.

-Disc faucets are much more recent design that either compression or ball faucets.
+Disc faucets are a more recent design than either compression or ball faucets.
 Like ball faucets, they were designed not to rely on washers.
-Disc faucets are also considerably more durable than either compression or ball faucets.
 A disc faucet’s body is much wider than other types of faucets, and they’re usually cylindrical.
-Disc faucet handles move up-and-down and side-to-side like ball faucets, but they usually don’t have as much free motion.
-The large, cylindrical body of the faucet contains two ceramic discs: an upper disc and one lower disc.
-The upper disc rotates with the handle, while the lower disc stays locked in place.
+They are generally more durable than their compression or ball counterparts.
+The wide, cylindrical body of a disc faucet houses two ceramic discs – an upper disc that rotates with the handle, and a lower disc that remains stationary.